runar-labs/runar-swift/swift-ffi/task3.md

 1) Error handling
 Consistent “withRnError” wrapper and typed FFIError.
 Good.
 Message extraction frees rn_string_free reliably.
 Good.
-One inconsistency: only setLocalNodeInfo tries rn_last_error on failure; everything else relies on RNAPIRnError.
-This is fine; RNAPIRnError is the primary channel.
+One inconsistency: only setLocalNodeInfo tries rn_last_error on failure; everything else relies on RnError.
+This is fine; RnError is the primary channel.
 Keep rn_last_error only for legacy code paths that do not use error structs (which you’ve already done).

 What is the issue here ? is taht the FFI API in rust for setLocalNodeInfo does nto follow the same pattern as the other APIS.. it is usign something called rn_last_error ?? is taht only this API.??
 ANy other Rust FFI does that ?